 The Beautiful Panamanian Polleras

-Beautiful girls dressed in the National costume of Panama, the folkloric polleras (big one-piece skirt) which is also typical for most of Latin America.
+Beautiful girls dressed in the National costume of Panama, the folkloric polleras (big one-piece skirt) which are also typical for most of Latin America.
 The white skirts are cotton and decorated with many colorful embroidered threads, mostly animals or flowers from a particular region.
-A single pollera can cost many hundreds of dollars to several thousands.
+A single pollera can cost many hundreds of dollars to several thousand.
 I have heard that most girls will own two in their life, one as a teen and one into adulthood.
 I have seen these gorgeous costumes featured in magazines and billboards and I was so glad to finally see them up close and personal.
 I even had my picture made with a lady wearing one!

 The parade went on for more than an hour, and the bands kept coming and coming.
 My husband and I walked around the streets to see the souvenirs and trinkets they were selling.
 Mickey Mouse balloons were incredibly popular so I felt right at home being from Florida.
 Street vendors were selling kabobs of all types and I even saw a cotton candy booth.
 The smells were enticing with all the fried chicken and such.